2ar0n/2ar0n.github.io/_posts/2020-08-21-git-aliases.md

 author: Aaron
 ---

-I struggle to believe that it took me 4 years of working with `git` and misspelling `git checkout -b <new_branch>` to find you about [git aliases](https://git-scm.com/book/en/v2/Git-Basics-Git-Aliases), allowing me to:
+I struggle to believe that it took me 4 years of working with `git` and misspelling `git checkout -b <new_branch>` to find out about [git aliases](https://git-scm.com/book/en/v2/Git-Basics-Git-Aliases), allowing me to:

 ```bash
 $ git config --global alias.new "checkout -b"